0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 touch /home/admin/.env

 #
-# Appedn data to the file
+# Append data to the file
 #
 echo TEST_ENV=Hello >> /home/admin/.env
 ```

-You could have Environment Variable that are dynamic for each deployment and unaccessible by anybody, but the application it self.
+...you could have Environment Variables that are dynamic for each deployment and not accessible to anyone besides the application itself.

-# User data is powerful but it is a lot fo work
+# User data is Powerful, but a Lot of Work

-Make not mistake, this is one of those things that you'll have to do yourself and there is no automation, one click to make it work etc. You'll have to know how to write Bash scripts, you'll have to spend the time to debug them, test them, and make sure they work, which is time consuming since EC2 servers don't boot instantly.
-I recommend also, don't take it granted that if the script works on your local machine it will work 100% on a EC2.
-Alwasy test on AWS before you call it a day.
+Make no mistake.
+This is something you'll have to do yourself.
+There's no automation, one click to make it work, etc. You'll need to know how to write Bash scripts, and you'll have to invest your time in debugging, testing, and ensuring that they work.
+This is time consuming, because EC2 servers don't boot instantly.
+I also recommend that you don't take it for granted that a script that works on your local machine may not work 100 percent on an EC2.
+Always test on AWS before you call it a day.

-# How to debug User data
+# How to Debug User Data

-As mentioned before, anything that you type in the `User data` field will be executed only after the network card comes on-line.
-All the logs are going to be send to `syslog` so to see what is happening or happened you can either:
+Again, anything you type in the "User data" field will be executed only after the network card comes online.
+All logs will be sent to "syslog".
+To see what's happening - or what happened - you can either:

 **Tail**